Please ensure Javascript is enabled for purposes of website accessibility

 Conversing naturally in a virtual room can be challenging due to audio delays and differences in connection quality.
 It’s even more rude and bizarre to talk over someone else in a virtual room than it is in real life.

 Be patient with speaker transitions and a slight pause after questions/comments.
-These breaks allow for technical delays and time-consuming processing of responses.
+These breaks allow for technical delays and time-consuming response processing.

 Inappropriate Attire

-Virtual meetings have meeting etiquette, which means wearing a suit, gentlemen, if that’s how you would dress for an in-person meeting.
+Virtual meetings have meeting etiquette, which means, gentlemen, wearing a suit if that’s how you would dress for an in-person meeting.
 Wearing casual or improper clothes can reduce your credibility and show disrespect to others.

 Keep the context of your meeting in mind when deciding on your attire.
 For client presentations, dress more formally than for internal team check-ins; however, all meetings, regardless of type, should adhere to professional standards.